 Team GO Rocket Invasion is a feature in Pokémon GO that allows you to battle an NPC trainer in-game to rescue a Shadow Pokémon and receive a reward.
-These battles range from simple to downright challenging and are part of a bigger storyline that has three Special Research quests so far.
+These battles range from simple to downright challenging and are part of a bigger storyline that has several Special Research quests so far.

 How do I encounter a Team GO Rocket Invasion?

 Team GO Rocket uses normal Pokéstops but changes them to be easily identifiable.
-They have a unique blue cube floating above it, and as you get nearer the Pokéstop, it turns in to a dark gray version with a red R hovering above it.
+They have a unique blue cube floating above it, and as you get nearer the Pokéstop, it turns into a dark gray version with a red R hovering above it.
 One of the members of Team Rocket will appear, and tapping on them will initiate the battle!

 What Shadow Pokémon will I be fighting?